skejeton/BrainfuckJIT/README.md

 # About

-A Brainfuck compiler that compiles the program to x86 machine codes, and runs it.
+A Brainfuck compiler that compiles the program to x86 machine code, and runs it.

 You can download the latest version in [releases](https://github.com/skejeton/BrainfuckJIT/releases).